You and I both know that you have to know how to handle difficult people - it is personal and team suicide if you can't do it well.

-One reason many people don't like to give feedback, is because they are so aware of all the times when they didn't meet performance expectations.
+One reason many people don't like to give feedback, is because they are so very aware of all the times when they didn't meet performance expectations.
 They are scared that this will be thrown in their face!
-One of the things I share with people, when I teach them how to handle difficult people, is how to stop those under-performers, who twist conversations so that all of the focus is off them, and turned around so they are actually talking about your poor performance!

 Don't expect to be perfect.
-But if you are committed to consistently being at your best and regularly delivering on your promises - you will breathe easier when you sit down to discuss someone's under-performance.
+But be committed to consistently being at your best and regularly delivering on your promises.
+If you do that you will breathe easier when you sit down to discuss someone's under-performance.

 One of the most damaging lines used in any organization is "Sorry, I didn't get to it something else came up".

 If you make an agreement with someone - make sure you deliver.
 If you say to a team member that you will meet with them at 2pm on Friday, to see how they are going - come hell or high water be there at 2pm Friday -- or give them plenty of notice if you can't.

 Your reputation relies on it.
 People will long remember when you didn't meet your commitments, or weren't true to your word or placed them low on your priority list.

 Certainly, it's true that priorities change, but what is not okay, is that people don't talk with you about the shifting priorities.